robertbirming/bear-plugins/README.md

 # Bear plugins

-Small JavaScript helpers for Bear Blog.
+Small JavaScript extensions for Bear Blog.

 These scripts are designed to be dropped in and blend naturally with Bear.